AbuSalehFaysal/my-journey-to-product-management/README.md

 Whether it’s prioritizing features, planning a roadmap, or aligning teams, a well-structured mind map ensures that I never lose sight of the bigger picture.

+## Brainwriting in Product Management

+Brainwriting is a structured brainstorming in Product Management where every member individually writes down their idea and shares it with others for development.
 ---

 More topics coming soon... 🚀